 Dan works hard for his students.
 He worries for them.
 He respects them.
-He challenges them, believing it should be a struggle, if it's easy then you're not doing the work.
+He challenges them, believing it should be a struggle; if it's easy then you're not doing the work.
 (That was transformative for my thinking!)
 Dan says he's never worked a day in his life as a professor.
 But of all his amazing achievements, Dan will say they are nothing compared to his kids.
 He puts family and health first.
 Dan likes to mention he was once a labor organizer.
-If you're worried about a presentation, he says put yourself aside and bring your ideas into the world, they deserve to be there.
+If you're worried about a presentation, he says put yourself aside and bring your ideas into the world.
+They deserve to be there.
 These ways of thinking come through in his compassion, and often that brings the best out of the people in his lab.

-- D. Krieger.
+- [1] D. Krieger.
 "Waddle Waddle", RSS 2021 Workshop on Robotics x Art: Opportunities and Issues in Robotics Applied in the Arts, 2021. - [2] D. Krieger, G. Alfaro, J. Hartmann-Dow, and S. F. Roberts.
 Nomadic monument for women in robotics.
-In ACM Philadelphia Region Celebration of Women in Computing Conference, 2018.
+In ACM Philadelphia Region Celebration of Women in Computing Conference, 2018. - [3] D. Krieger and S. F. Roberts.
+Using the art practice of play to communicate legged robotics research concepts.
+In Science Through Narrative Symposium, Society for Integrative and Comparative Biology (SICB) Annual Meeting, 2018.

-&lt;sup>1https://sachsarts.org/grant-awards/robotics-art-residency/
+https://sachsarts.org/grant-awards/robotics-art-residency/